Common electrical hazards: How to identify and prevent them

 Overloaded circuits and improper wiring

-Water and electrical equipment are undoubtedly a recipe for disaster.
-Because water is a good conductor of electricity, wet environments increase the risk of electrical shock, especially if the equipment has damaged insulation.
-Make sure that you never operate any electrical equipment in wet locations.
-Make sure your hands are completely dry before plugging in, unplugging, or using electrical equipment.
-Whenever possible, keep the work area dry and free of any clutter.
-If electrical equipment does get wet, consult a qualified electrical worker before touching or using it.
+Water and electricity are a dangerous combination.
+Since water is an excellent conductor of electricity, wet environments significantly increase the risk of electrical shock, especially if equipment has damaged insulation.
+Never operate electrical equipment in wet conditions, and always ensure your hands are completely dry before plugging in, unplugging, or handling any electrical devices.
+Keep work areas dry, organized, and free from water or moisture whenever possible.
+If electrical equipment does become wet, do not touch it.
+Instead, consult a qualified electrician before attempting to use or inspect it.
+Taking these precautions is crucial to avoiding electrical accidents in damp environments.